MXNOJBE/F1ConnectX-AndroidApp-Java-XML/README.md

 3. Launch the app and enjoy the world of Formula 1 at your fingertips.

-## Contributing

-We welcome contributions to improve F1ConnectX!
-If you'd like to contribute to our Android app, please follow our [Contributing Guidelines](CONTRIBUTING.md).

-## Issues and Bug Reports

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.